gustawdaniel/gustawdaniel/src/content/blog/en/2023-03-28-json-merge-patch.md

 author: Daniel Gustaw
 canonicalName: rust-implementation-of-rfc-7396-json-merge-patch
 coverImage: http://localhost:8484/7ce53036-1711-40b9-90bf-0369f97b2f84.avif
-updateDate: 2023-03-28 11:43:54+00:00
 description: Rust's speed and reliability make it ideal for implementing JSON Merge Patch, as defined in RFC 7396.
 This specification enables efficient and safe partial updates to JSON documents.
 excerpt: Rust's speed and reliability make it ideal for implementing JSON Merge Patch, as defined in RFC 7396.
 This specification enables efficient and safe partial updates to JSON documents.
 publishDate: 2023-03-28 11:43:54+00:00
 slug: en/json-merge-patch
 tags: